Git code synchronization and merge

 Specify an OSS path to store code metadata, for example, dataworks-workspace-code.

-Resource Group
+General Resource Group

-Select the Serverless resource group that you prepared earlier.
+Select the serverless resource group that you prepared earlier.

 Note

-Once configured, DataWorks automatically creates and manages the following three branches in your Git repository.
+After the configuration takes effect, DataWorks automatically creates and manages the following three branches in your Git repository.
 Do not create or modify them manually:

 • dataworks_${region}_${projectId}_save: Corresponds to the code after a save operation in DataWorks.

 • dataworks_${region}_${projectId}_release_dev: Corresponds to code successfully published to the development environment.
-If the workspace is in simple mode, this branch is not generated.
+If the workspace is in Simple Mode, this branch is not generated.

 • dataworks_${region}_${projectId}_release_prod: Corresponds to code successfully published to the production environment.